Marketplace Launch skill

 • Case study: if results are strong, use for sales

-• Being Product of the Day/Week/Month helps visibility for nominations
+• Being Product of the Day/Week/Month still helps visibility; add any earned award badge to your site

 2. AppSumo Launch